-At minimum, most of the platforms offer online viewing.
-There’s usually a base monthly price with additional fees depending on which services you need or how much mail you receive.
+There are usually different plans to choose, with a base monthly price with additional fees depending on which services you need (like mailbox forwarding) or how much mail you receive.

 To set up your new address, you sign up with a service, complete USPS Form 1583, officially change your address and then you will be ready to get mail from anywhere in the world.